derrickeckardt/image-mapping-including-using-ransac/readme.md

 That was a good introduction into how to do it.
 Then, I worked on my book warping, should be.
 Instead of starting at case 1, I actually ended up working backwards, and that worked out alright.

-Honestly, I didn't have too many tough decisions to make here since how to do it since it was outlined fairly well in the assignment prompt.
-I do have a few things to say, but they are not relevant.
+Honestly, I didn't have too many tough decisions to make here since how to do it was outlined fairly well in the assignment prompt.
+I do have a few things to say, but the most relevant one is what size should my output image be, as it would creep up time and again.

 ## What size should my output image be?
 This was something that early on, I thought would be straightforward, which like most items here, turned out to have some intricarcies.
 Depending on the transform matrix applied, particularly for Rigid or Affine transformations, I would see my image get cut-off on the screen.